sahilgupta/sbi-fx-ratekeeper/README.md

 - Data is only available from Jan 2020 onwards.
 - For some reason, SBI doesn't publish the rates file on all working days; no data is available for such days.
 You can either get the rates from [RBI Reference Rate Archive](https://www.rbi.org.in/scripts/ReferenceRateArchive.aspx), or from some third-party FX rates vendor such as [OANDA](https://www.oanda.com/fx-for-business/historical-rates).

+Typically, the RBI Reference rates have a 20-30 paise difference with the SBI TT Buying rates.
+This delta is reasonably stable over time.
+You can find the average difference for a few dates post 2020, take the published RBI rates and adjust them by the standard delta before using.

 ### Credits

 Credit for data prior to Dec 2022 goes to: